ISECooker Construction

 • Detachable electrodes: The heater is cemented to the bottom of the cook pot and the electrical connection is made via electrodes that make contact when the pot is placed in the insulated receptacle.
 One sees this in popular teapots everywhere.
 We built a detachable electrode into our prototype on Saturday, Dec.
 24, as recorded on my blog.

 • Heated Nest (much easier to build): An ordinary cook pot can be heated by placing it into a stationary thermally conducting receptacle that is heated by a permanent electric heater.
-Pictures below right are from an ISECooker made with Salma in early December.
-What’s nice about it is the thick aluminium foil is on both sides of the heaters, effectively taking heat from both sides of the heaters to the cook pot.
-We also made a very nice heated nest in Zambia with Clement end of February from a thin-walled (spun) aluminium pot.
+We made a very nice heated nest in Zambia with Clement end of February from a thin-walled (spun) aluminium pot.
 We cut the sides so the aluminium cook pot would fit inside it.
 At 100 W, there was only a 5 C difference in temperature between the nest and the pot, indicating good thermal connection between the heated nest and the cookpot.
+Pictures below right are from an ISECooker made with Salma in early December, 2022.
+What’s nice about it is the thick aluminium foil is on both sides of the heaters, effectively taking heat from both sides of the heaters to the cook pot.
+The heater is a visible ring of diodes (at left), as reported in our “Hot Diodes” Paper.
+We have since abandoned diode heaters in favor of resistive heaters, described below.

 The advantage of the heated nest is that the pot is lighter and simpler, and many different pots can be heated with the same heated nest.
 Having the heater connected directly to the cook pot with detachable electrodes provides better thermal connection between the heater and the food, but is more difficult to build and maintain.